dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

    -l app=grafana-dedalus --no-headers -n **@type_here_the_namespace@** |cut -d' ' -f1
 ```

-and pay attention in case you wanted deleting any previously created objects at **cluster level**
+and pay attention in case you wanted to delete any previously created objects at **cluster level**

 ```bash
    oc delete ClusterRole grafana-proxy-@type_here_the_namespace@